 - image: The URL to an image that goes with the article.
 Only a marked-up image that directly belongs to the article should be specified.

-- isAccessibleForFree: Boolean flag to indicate free vs. paywalled content.
+- isAccessibleForFree: Boolean flag to indicate no charge versus paywalled content.

 - author.url: A link to a page that uniquely identifies the author of the article.
 For example, the author's social media page, an about me page or a bio page.